 Furthermore, non-executive employees were entitled to receive a performance-based year-end cash bonus.
 Several non-executive employees voluntarily requested to be paid all or a portion of their cash bonus in the Company's Common Stock instead of cash.
-During the three months ended January 31, 2016, the Company recorded a liability on its balance sheet for \$102,022 for bonuses that will be paid in Common Stock.
+During the six months ended April 30, 2016, the total fair value of these equity purchases was \$102,022, or 9,150 shares of the Company's Common Stock.